 Egg wash can be used on other foods besides just pastry.
 Duchesse potatoes are usually brushed with egg wash before baking.

-Egg wash is made with a raw egg, and as such it carries a risk of transmitting Salmonella bacteria.
+Egg wash is made with raw egg, and as such it carries a risk of transmitting Salmonella bacteria.
 Baking will kill the bacteria and your item will be safe, but you should never apply egg wash to an item that will not be baked.
 The dishes and brush used for making and applying egg wash must be thoroughly cleaned before being used for other food preparation tasks.